Sales Enablement Training Software

 One of, if not the most important topic for sales enablement training is product training, making sure that the product knowledge of your sales team is always up-to-date and consistent with the rest of the company’s messaging.

 The definition of product knowledge will be different, depending on who you speak with and depending on the context of the conversation, but at Lessonly, with regard to sales enablement, our product knowledge definition is understanding held by a salesperson (either inside or outside sales) about the product or service they are expected to sell to meet quota, as well as how that product works with the entire product and service offerings of the company.
 We include both categories because of the constant horror stories and first-hand experiences we’ve heard and faced with salespeople who just simply don’t comprehend the entire picture.
-The are very few job functions in the world that consist of a single task.
+There are very few job functions in the world that consist of a single task.
 A sales process should take this into account.
 That being said, it’s important to find the right balance.
-We find that dividing a sales team member’s time in half (50% towards learning their quota-bearing products and 50% towards related and full stack products) is a good starting point.
+We find that dividing a sales team member’s time in half (50% towards learning their quota-bearing products and 50% towards related and full-stack products) is a good starting point.

 Why is product knowledge important?
 One word: revenue.
-Unless your customers are all repeat buyers or have a long-standing understanding of your product, like a Big Mac or a Coke, your revenue can be grown simply improving your product knowledge.
+Unless your customers are all repeat buyers or have a long-standing understanding of your product, like a Big Mac or a Coke, your revenue can be grown simply by improving your product knowledge.
 The benefits of product knowledge are widespread beyond revenue, though, including increased employee buy-in, the feeling of ownership, a more integrated team culture, and more.
 Product knowledge importance is often overlooked but is critical to understand and implement with your sales team.

 Training product knowledge can be quite a task and it’s one that we love to help people with.
 Our clients using Lessonly to create product training have found our tracking tools incredibly valuable because they allow the trainer to understand who is following your product knowledge training outline well and who is truly understanding your product knowledge training objectives the best (and the worst).
 To spice up the product training process, product knowledge training games like role-playing and “telephone” are really great to run between the dryer, information-only-type content.
 Other product knowledge training ideas include creating a checklist to make sure your various training activities stay on track, also think about including funny or entertaining videos or animated GIFs to break up the monotony of the training.